larguar/daily-calendar/README.md

 A simple calendar application that allows a user to save events for each hour of the day.
 This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

 ## Functionality Highlights
-* Pulls current week day, full date, and current time via Moment.js
+* Pulls and outputs current week day, full date, and current time via Moment.js
-* Outputs week day and full date in the header
-* Time blocks pull actual hours
 * If time block is in the past, circle and date are gray and textarea is muted
 * If time block is in the future, circle is blue and date and textarea are at full opacity
 * If time block is current, circle animates with border pulse
-* Time blocks are automatically populated via a for loop
+* If time is after work hours, header color and image change to night mode and alert is diplayed
-* Data is stored to local storage on form submit
+* Textarea data saves to local storage automatically when you click out of it
 * If data is stored in local storage, it auto populates on page load
-* If time is after work hours, header color and image change to night mode and alert is diplayed
-* 6 PM block is populated after loop so it can be muted as soon as current time hits 6 PM
 * Textarea height gets taller if text is longer than the default height

 ## Todos